kramundson/fastq_2_vcf/README.md

 ## Other notes

+## TODO
-TODO: make a more realistic test case.
+ * make a more realistic test case.
+ * Workflow for GATK4 HaplotypeCaller